Heel pain is a relatively common ailment in the United States. Most cases of heel pain are caused by a condition known as plantar fasciitis.

 - Excessive running

 Heel pain should be treated as soon as possible for immediate results.
 Keeping your feet in a stress-free environment will help.
 If you suffer from Achilles tendonitis or plantar fasciitis, applying ice will reduce the swelling.
 Stretching before an exercise like running will help the muscles.
 Using all these tips will help make heel pain a condition of the past.

-If you have any questions please contact our office located in Mesa, AZ.
+Many people suffer from bouts of heel pain.
+If you have any questions, please contact Dr. Jeff Pawlowski of Red Mountain Footcare at our office located in Mesa, AZ.
+Our doctor can provide the care you need to keep you pain-free and on your feet.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.